 So we'll have a 10 barrel system (think 310 gallon batches), with 16 taps.
 Many of those will be "goto" beers that are familiar and accessible (IPAs, stouts, lagers, etc).
 In my mind, this is where you demonstrate that you know how to make classic beers well.
 So we'll have a wide range of beers that appeal to a wide range of people.
 But because we have a second building (the former Cool Store), we also have a unique opportunity to create specialty beers that are much more challenging and interesting (think sours, wilds, and barrel fermented beers... almost like a mini-Jester King right in the heart of Austin).
 And some of these will be high gravity seasonals that we package in 750s and sell on premise for people to take home.

-We'll also make our own rootbeer and kombucha, and we'll have topo chico and mexican cokes, as well as a selection of wines, for people that don't drink beer.
+We'll also make our own rootbeer, and we'll have topo chico and mexican cokes, as well as a selection of wines, for people that don't drink beer.
 And of course, great espresso.
 We're kind of saying "What kind of beverages play a big part of people's lives?" and lets create a space that brings all of those together under one roof.
 With street tacos.
 You can't go wrong with great tacos...

 Q: How is progress coming on the brewery?
 When should people expect it to open, and where is it located?